appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

   code: 'ERR_OSSL_EVP_UNSUPPORTED'
 ```

-You can either use the command-line option, `--openssl-legacy-provider` to your build scripts or change your node version to v16.x
+You can either add the command-line option, `--openssl-legacy-provider` to your build scripts or change your node version to v16.x

 ### NPM/Yarn specific errors